FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Introduction

+Motivated by these observations, we revisit feature pyramid design for oriented detection from a hierarchy-aware perspective, aiming to incorporate foreground guidance and orientation-aware interaction into multi-scale fusion.

 To this end, we propose a Foreground-Guided Angle-Aware Feature Pyramid Network (FGAA-FPN) built upon Oriented R-CNN for remote sensing oriented object detection.
-FGAA-FPN explicitly integrates foreground saliency and orientation-aware modeling into the feature pyramid, and adopts a hierarchy-aware design that differentiates processing across pyramid levels.
-Concretely, we introduce a Foreground-Guided Feature Modulation (FGFM) module to enhance object-related responses in lower-level features and suppress background interference.
-Meanwhile, we design an Angle-Aware Multi-Head Attention (AAMHA) module at higher pyramid levels to model relative orientation relationships and facilitate geometry-aware global interaction among semantic features.
-This differentiated design enables more controllable foreground enhancement and more stable orientation information propagation in complex remote sensing scenes.
+Rather than uniformly enhancing all pyramid levels or simply appending independent attention modules, FGAA-FPN adopts a hierarchy-aware pyramid design that separates low-level foreground calibration from high-level orientation-aware interaction.
+Specifically, we introduce Foreground-Guided Feature Modulation (FGFM) into lower-level pyramid features before top-down propagation, using oriented-box-supervised foreground maps to generate residual weights for enhancing object responses and suppressing background interference.
+Meanwhile, we design Angle-Aware Multi-Head Attention (AAMHA) at higher pyramid levels, where head-specific relative-direction biases are injected into attention logits to impose learnable directional priors on semantic feature routing.
+This stage-specific design yields more discriminative and orientation-consistent multi-scale representations for complex remote sensing scenes.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose Foreground-Guided Feature Modulation (FGFM), which introduces weakly supervised foreground guidance into lower-level pyramid features to enhance object regions and suppress background interference, alleviating foreground--background ambiguity in remote sensing imagery. \item We design Angle-Aware Multi-Head Attention (AAMHA), which explicitly models relative orientation relationships during feature interaction, strengthening the representation of oriented geometric structures in high-level semantic features. \item We construct FGAA-FPN, a novel feature pyramid framework that integrates foreground guidance and angle-aware modeling through differentiated pyramid-level designs, and demonstrate competitive performance on DOTA v1.0 \cite{xia2018dota} and DOTA v1.5 \cite{xia2018dota}. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose Foreground-Guided Feature Modulation (FGFM), which introduces weakly supervised foreground guidance into lower-level pyramid features to enhance object regions and suppress background interference, alleviating foreground--background ambiguity in remote sensing imagery. \item We design Angle-Aware Multi-Head Attention (AAMHA), which introduces learnable directional prototypes into multi-head attention, enabling high-level semantic features to capture orientation-aligned spatial dependencies. \item We construct FGAA-FPN, a hierarchy-aware feature pyramid framework that reorganizes FPN enhancement into low-level foreground calibration and high-level angle-aware semantic interaction, showing competitive results and effective neck-level enhancement on DOTA v1.0~\cite{xia2018dota} and DOTA v1.5~\cite{xia2018dota}. \end{itemize}